-The development of the textile industry and its derivative products, ranging from supply chains, export-import of raw materials, industry regulations, to innovation strategies and global competitiveness.
+Developments in the textile industry and its derivatives, from the supply chain, export-import of raw materials, industry regulations, to innovation strategies and global competitiveness.

-Indonesia's manufacturing activity skyrocketed in October 2025, causing the Manufacturing Purchasing Manager's Index (PMI) in October 2025 to increase to 51.2.
+Indonesia's skyrocketing manufacturing activity in October 2025 caused the Manufacturing Purchasing Manager's Index (PMI) in October 2025 to increase to a level of 51.2.

-The implementation of Safeguard Measures Import Duty (BMTP) on imports of cotton yarn products is considered to protect the spinning industry, which has been sluggish in recent years.
+The application of Safeguard Import Duties (BMTP) on imports of cotton yarn products is considered capable of protecting the spinning industry, which has been sluggish in recent years.

 Finance Minister Purbaya Yudhi Sadewa will crack down on illegal imports of used clothing (balpres) with fines, a move that textile industry players are waiting for to restore their competitiveness.
 This policy aims to provide a deterrent effect while protecting the domestic textile industry.